 Freak Show.
 Today the mere mention of the words makes us cringe.
 To the Victorians, however, a freak show was a great way to seek entertainment for an afternoon.
 (This post is a companion piece to Melina Druga’s WWI Trilogy, Angel of Mercy, Those Left Behind and Adjustment Year, available wherever eBooks are sold.)

-The freak show featured individuals who were considered abnormal in the eyes of polite society and included little people, the obese, people suffering from gigantism, the deformed, conjoined twins, and those with rare medical conditions.
-It also included performers such as sword swallowers and fire eaters.
+Freak shows featured individuals who were considered abnormal in the eyes of polite society and included little people, the obese, people suffering from gigantism, the deformed, conjoined twins, and those with rare medical conditions.
+They also featured performers such as sword swallowers and fire eaters.

-Freak shows began during the Renaissance, but were at their peak in popularity during the mid-Victorian era.
+Freak shows began during the Renaissance, but were at their peak of popularity during the mid-Victorian era.
 The traveling shows attracted audiences who were curious and looking for diversions from their own lives.

 These shows had horrible and outlandish names; one in London was called the Hall of Ugliness.

 A showman introduced each act to the crowd.